redis-developer/introducing-the-geosearch-command/README.md

 This application demonstrates how to use `GEOSEARCH` as a replacement for the `GEORADIUS` command, and how to use the new box search functionality.

+Want more Redis content?
+Subscribe to our [YouTube channel](https://youtube.com/redislabs) for regular uploads!

 ## Setup

 To run this example, you'll need Docker (for Redis 6.2) and Python 3 to run the Flask backend.
 First, clone the repo: